jvondermarck/snakes-and-ladders/README.md

 - Press enter to roll a die
 - And watch your player moving forwards or backwards on the gameboard :)

+> A report under the name of `report_game.txt` will be created at the end of the game.

 # 🕹️ The gameboard

 <h3 align="center">Screenshot of the gameboard</h3>